St Laurence's Church, Morland

-St Laurence's Church is in the village of Morland, Cumbria, England.
+St Lawrence's Church is in the village of Morland, Cumbria, England.
 It is an active Anglican parish church in the deanery of Appleby, the archdeaconry of Carlisle, and the diocese of Carlisle.
-Its benefice is united with those of St Mary, Thrimby, St Barnabas, Great Strickland, and St Cuthbert, Cliburn.
+The parish of Morland includes the historic parish of Thrimby, with its church of St Mary, Little Strickland.
+The benefice of Morland is united, under the name North Westmorland, with the parishes of Askham and Lowther, Bampton, Bolton, Cliburn, Clifton and Brougham, Crosby Ravensworth, Shap and Great Strickland.
 The church is recorded in the National Heritage List for England as a designated Grade I listed building.
 It has the only Anglo-Saxon tower in Cumbria.

 History

 The precise date of the tower is uncertain, but it has been dated to between 1041 and 1055.
 It was raised in height in 1588, and the small spire was added later.
 The nave dates from the 12th century, and includes some Norman features.
 The aisles were added later in that century, followed by the chancel and transepts during the next century.
 The chancel was rebuilt in 1600, and the north aisle in the 18th century.
 The church was restored in 1896 by C. J. Ferguson, and work was carried out in the 20th century by W. D. Caröe.